blepping/comfyui_dum_samplers/README.md

 The default configuration (mode `scaled`) does a `LERP(denoised_prev, denoised, similarity)` so you get more `denoised` the more similar the prediction is compared to the last step.
 The default `min_blend` will use at least 50% of `denoised` from the current step.

+#### `LetMeHelpYouSampler`

+We know what noise we put in so what if we help the model out a bit and let it make a perfect prediction?
+Or at least something closer to a perfect prediction.
+Genius idea, right?
+Except if models actually *could* predict the noise we put in then we'd end up with whatever the original image was (an empty latent in the case of text to image).
+If you think about it, it's good that models suck at the training objective since we do not actually want the model to be able predict noise.

+The sampler has inputs for setting the initial latent (clean image) or directly overriding what we'll treat as "initial noise".
+I haven't really tried yet but you might be able to use that to steer sampling toward or maybe away from the latent or noise you connect there.
+This might belong in the "What Is This Garbage?" section, still testing it but I've gotten some decent results.
+(Added 20250811.)

 ***